In a food processor, place the flour, salt, and sugar and process

 and then crimp the edges using your fingers or a fork.
 Using a sharp

 towards the edge of the pie to allow the steam to escape.
-Lightly
+With a

-brush the top crust with cream and sprinkle with a little granulated white
+pastry brush, lightly brush the top crust with a little cream and

 Bake the pie for